RichardBrown384/riscos-artworks-js/docs/README.md

 | 48     | 4      | Start Colour Index |
 | 52     | 4      | End Colour Index   |

-#### Type 0x27: Unknown, Join Style
+#### Type 0x27: Join Style

-Need to confirm this but manipulating a file to values greater than 2 into the join style make the vectors disappear.

-The join values are inferred from the Draw file format.
+The Join Style enumeration coincides exactly with that of !Draw.

+When an Artworks file doesn't specify a join style then !AWViewer defaults to bevelled joins.

+Setting the join style to a value not in the enumeration will result in !AWViewer not rendering paths.

 | Offset | Length | Content                                                                  |
 |--------|--------|--------------------------------------------------------------------------|